 The Shure SRH440 is an over-ear headphone with soft memory foam covered in PU leather.
-The headband is a similar memory foam with the same pleather covering.
+The headband is similar to memory foam with the same pleather covering.
 The headphones sit comfortably on the head with very little fatigue when worn for extended periods.

 The SRH440 comes with a detachable 3.9ft – 9.8ft coiled cable with threaded ⅛ inch connector.
 Also included is a ¼ inch adapter for professional audio equipment.
-All connectors are gold plated for superior connectivity.
+All connectors are gold-plated for superior connectivity.
 The ⅛ inch connector, which inserts to the ear cup, features a twist-lock mechanism to prevent the cable from pulling out accidentally.

 The SRH440 is a 44-ohm headphone, which is compatible with any output including mobile devices.

 Replacement cables are available from Shure’s website and a 10ft straight cable is also available.